amd/Quark/docs/source/pytorch/sample_yolo_nas_quant.rst

             outputs_1, outputs_2 = self.original_model(x)
             return outputs_1

-    modified_mode = ModifiedModel(freezeded_model)  # This model only has output of decoded_predictions, and used for export to ONNX
+    modified_mode = ModifiedModel(frozen_model)  # This model only has output of decoded_predictions, and used for export to ONNX